hammerlab/ketrew/README.md

 >
 </div>

-Back at the command line can always check the server's status (and introduce the shorter command line argument `-P`, instead of `--configuration-profile`):
+Back at the command line you can always check the server's status (using the shorter command line argument `-P`, instead of `--configuration-profile`):

     $ ketrew status -P daemon
     [ketrew] The server appears to be doing well.